huxw06/Quantum-cohomology-of-Fano-complete-intersections/README.md

 ambientGeneratingFuncOfDegreeUpToB {n,{d_1,…,d_r},B}

-returns the generating function of ambient genus 0 primary Gromov-Witten invariants of X.
+returns the generating function of ambient genus 0 primary Gromov-Witten invariants of X. One can compare the results to those from Giosuè's Julia package, which is based on virtual torus localization directly.

 Suppose X is Not an even dimensional complete intersections of two quadrics.
 Namely if d=(2,2) then n must be odd.
 The generating function of genus 0 Gromov-Witten invariants of X, allowing non-ambient classes as insertions, depends on the variables dual to an orthonormal basis of primitive cohomology through only one variable s.
 For the precise definition of s see https://arxiv.org/abs/1501.03683 .